Azure-Samples/openai-end-to-end-basic/README.md

 > Sometimes the prior command will fail with a `GatewayTimeout`.
 If you receive that error, you're safe to simply execute the command again.

 ### 5. Try it out!
-Test the deployed application that calls into the Azure AI Agent service
+Test the deployed application that calls into the Azure AI Foundry Agent service

 After the deployment is complete, you can try the deployed application by navigating to the Web App's URL in a web browser.